-On the other hand, it has also been suggested, within a limited scope that scientific excellence, when defined through prizes and awards of high repute, are often accompanied by a high level of inequality in scholarly citations of different publications of the recipient of such prizes or awards \cite{entropy,Qfactor}.
-It has been a long standing quest to have a reliable metric to asses scientific excellence.
-In this work, we study the emergent inequality in scholarly citations and seek at least a robust correlation between scientific excellence (measured through wider recognitions) and inequality of scholarly citations of different publications of a researcher.
-We show, using Google Scholar citation data for 126,067 researchers (each having at least 100 publications) that measures of inequality of citations could be a useful indicator of excellence.
+On the other hand, it has also been suggested---within a limited scope---that scientific excellence, when defined through prizes and awards of high repute, are often accompanied by a high level of inequality in scholarly citations of different publications of the recipient of such prizes or awards~\cite{entropy,Qfactor}.
+It has been a long-standing quest to obtain a reliable metric to asses scientific excellence.
+In this work, we study the emergent inequality in scholarly citations and seek at least a robust correlation between scientific excellence (measured through wider recognitions) and an inequality of scholarly citations of the different publications of a researcher.
+Using Google Scholar citation data for 126,067 researchers (each having at least 100 publications), we show that measures of inequality of citations could be a useful indicator of excellence.

-We also look at another system involving unrestricted competition, which is the medal distributions in the Olympic games.
+We also look at another system involving unrestricted competition, which is the distribution of medals in Olympic games.
 We show that a very similar nature of inequality exists even for this case.